Palm Beach International Raceway: Modernization

+Closing

-The facility is popular with teams from all forms of racing for testing.
-Several IndyCar Series teams use the track for winter testing, as do several sports car teams from the Rolex Sports Car Series including locally based Orbit Racing, as well as Riviera Beach-based Extreme Speed Motorsports.
-Once the track gets its FIA Grade 2 certification it will be eligible to host a wide variety of motorsports events including IndyCar Series, Indy Lights, Grand Am and other major forms of racing.ClosingOn Saturday, April 23, 2022 a "Last Lap" event was held to commemorate the closure of Palm Beach International Raceway.
+On Saturday, April 23, 2022 a "Last Lap" event was held to commemorate the closure of Palm Beach International Raceway.
 The event consisted of a car show, drag racing, a parade lap around the road course and a final run down the drag strip by the Larsen Jet Cars.
 The event was announced on Thursday, March 3, 2022 via a web site announcement which stated "Opened in 1964, this iconic venue has hosted championship road races, South Florida’s most prestigious drag racing event, the Citrus Nationals, and some of the largest acts in musical history including the Rolling Stones, Jefferson Starship, and Eric Clapton.
 In addition, PBIR has served as a test facility for top IndyCar, sports car and drag racing teams."

 Facility

 Road course

 The road course's length is 2.043 mi and was designed by Martyn Thake with help from several other in-house designers.
 It is paved with 5 in asphalt on an aggregate base.
 It featured a 90 ft section on the back straight for adding a chicane in the future.
 The course was awaiting a FIA Class II certification.